 You can use this information to make a Plan, which allows students to receive classroom-aligned content tailored to their individual knowledge levels.

-To create a Plan, go to the Planner, click the green Create button and select the second option in the list.
+To create a Plan, go to Assessments, click the green Create button and select the second option in the list.

 Choose a specific domain and grade level, and click Next.

 Name your Plan, and click Next again.
 Select a start and end date, then click Create at the top of the calendar to finish.

 Assignments are a straightforward way to continuously assess student understanding as part of a regular spiral assessment method, while Plans can deliver continuous learning on a variety of topics that you’ve covered during the school year.

 Use both tools as part of your regular teaching practice to boost student comprehension and test scores.

 >>To start delivering regular spiral assessment with Prodigy, create or log in to your teacher account 👇